oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

     - Option 2: Dynamically change your domain using `kubectl patch`.
 For example:
       ```
       $ kubectl -n sample-domain1-ns patch domain sample-domain1 --type=json '-p=[{"op": "replace", "path": "/spec/configuration/model/onlineUpdate", "value": {"enabled" : 'true'} }]'
       ```

     - Option 3: Use the sample helper script.
       - Call `/tmp/mii-sample/utils/patch-enable-online-update.sh -n sample-domain1-ns -d sample-domain1`.
       - This will perform the same `kubectl patch` commands as Option 2.

-1. Ask the operator to introspect the updated WebLogic domain configuration.
+1. Prompt the operator to introspect the updated WebLogic domain configuration.

-   Now that the updated Work Manager configuration is deployed in an updated model ConfigMap and the updated data source confguration is reflected in the updated data source Secret, we need to tell the operator to rerun its introspector job in order to regenerate its configuration.
+   Now that the updated Work Manager configuration is deployed in an updated model ConfigMap and the updated data source configuration is reflected in the updated data source Secret, we need to have the operator rerun its introspector job in order to regenerate its configuration.

-   Change the `spec.introspectVersion` of the domain to trigger domain instrospection to be performed.
+   Change the `spec.introspectVersion` of the domain to trigger domain introspection.
    To do this:

    - Option 1: Edit your domain custom resource.